What is a Cell?

 - Choose the incorrect option:

-- The concept of cells forming from preexisting cells was given by Virchow
+- Virchow gave the concept of cells forming from pre-existing cells

 - New cells are formed from ________